msakenis/studportal-BE-serverless-/README.md

 - JWT for Authentication;
 - MySQL Database;

-Please note that Front-End code is in other repo https://github.com/msakenis/stud-portal-frontend.
+Please note that the Front-End code is in another repo https://github.com/msakenis/stud-portal-frontend.
 Back-End adapted to work on Serverless service providers like MS Azure Functions.

 <!-- GETTING STARTED -->